Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Experiments

 \subsection{Performance Comparison}

-In this section, we compare the performance of the teacher model PLM-NR-12 (\textbf{D}omain-specific \textbf{P}re-train) that trained with our domain-specific post-train then finetune procedure, and the student models trained with our Tiny-NewsRec approach with several baseline methods, including: \begin{itemize} \item \textbf{PLM-NR} (\textbf{F}ine\textbf{t}une) \cite{wu2021empower}, a method which applies the PLM in the news encoder and directly fine-tunes it with the news recommendation task.
-We compare the performance of its 12-layer UniLMv2 version and its variant using the first 1, 2, or 4 layers. \item \textbf{PLM-NR} (\textbf{F}urther \textbf{P}re-train) \cite{sun2020finetune}, a variant of PLM-NR where we first further pre-train the UniLMv2 model with the MLM task~\cite{devlin2019bert} on the \textit{News} dataset and then finetune it with the news recommendation task. \item \textbf{TinyBERT} \cite{jiao2020tinybert}, a state-of-the-art two-stage knowledge distillation method for compressing the PLM.
-For a fair comparison, we compare the performance of the 1-layer, 2-layer, and 4-layer student models distilled from the PLM-NR-12 (DP). \item \textbf{NewsBERT} \cite{wu2021newsbert}, a PLM knowledge distillation method specialized for intelligent news applications.
-For a fair comparison, we use the domain-specifically post-trained 12-layer UniLMv2 model to initialize the PLM in the teacher model and jointly train it with the 1-layer, 2-layer, or 4-layer student model. \end{itemize}
+In this section, we compare the performance of the 12-layer teacher model PLM-NR$_{12}$ (DP) which is domain-specifically post-trained before finetuning, and the student models trained with our Tiny-NewsRec with the following baseline methods: \begin{itemize}[leftmargin=*,itemsep=2pt,parsep=0pt,topsep=4pt] \item \textbf{PLM-NR (FT)}~\cite{wu2021empower}, the state-of-the-art PLM-based news recommendation method which applies the PLM to the news encoder and directly fine-tunes it with the news recommendation task.
+We compare the performance of its 12-layer version and its variant using the first 1, 2, or 4 layers of the PLM. \item \textbf{PLM-NR (DAPT)}, a variant of PLM-NR which first adapts the PLM to the news domain via domain-adaptive pre-training~\cite{gururangan2020adapt}.
+It continues to pre-train the PLM on a corpus of unlabeled news domain texts and then finetunes it with the news recommendation task. \item \textbf{PLM-NR (TAPT)}, another variant of PLM-NR which first adapts the PLM to the downstream task with task-adaptive pre-training~\cite{gururangan2020adapt}.
+It continues to pre-train the PLM on the unlabeled news set provided along with the downstream training data and then finetunes it with the news recommendation task. \item \textbf{TinyBERT} \cite{jiao2020tinybert}, a state-of-the-art two-stage knowledge distillation method for compressing the PLM which conducts knowledge distillation in both the pre-training stage and the finetuning stage.
+For a fair comparison, we use the PLM-NR$_{12}$ (DP) as the teacher model. \item \textbf{NewsBERT} \cite{wu2021newsbert}, a PLM knowledge distillation method specialized for intelligent news applications which jointly trains the student model and the teacher model during finetuning.
+For a fair comparison, we use the 12-layer domain-specifically post-trained news encoder to initialize the teacher model. \end{itemize}